 At this point, Utah is experimenting with medical marijuana access for severely ill residents.
 However, with the recent passing of Prop 2, it is still unsure of just how the details of that will play out exactly.
 It should be noted that marijuana use is not yet fully legal in the state.

-For assistance in complying with the requirements of HB 195, or other marijuana related issues please contact Spencer and Jensen, PLLC.
+For assistance in complying with the requirements of HB 195, or other marijuana related issues please contact T.R.
+Spencer Law Office.